All Episodes

 The others have caught on to it.

-The only way the party is going to chance stand a chance of winning under current circumstances if Obama's not on the ticket.
+The only way the party is going to stand a chance of winning under current circumstances if Obama's not on the ticket.

 Chicago Tribune.

-I gotta take a break.
+I got to take a break.

 We will do that.

-We'll come back and continue right after this, before you know it.
+We'll come back and continue right after this before you know it.

 Having more fun than a human being should be allowed to have.

-Remember Obama telling the AIG people and all the other quote unquote rich fat cats on Wall Street that he was the only thing standing between them and the pitchforks?
+Remember Obama telling the AIG people and all the other quote-unquote rich fat cats on Wall Street that he was the only thing standing between them and the pitchforks?

 Well, guess what?